Reversing Trump, US restores transgender health protections

 Monday’s action means that the HHS Office for Civil Rights will again investigate complaints of sex discrimination on the basis of sexual orientation and gender identity.
 Hospitals, clinics and other medical providers can face government sanctions for violations of the law.

-The Biden administration action essentially restores policy established during the Obama years.
-The Affordable Care Act included a prohibition on sex discrimination in health care and the Obama administration had interpreted that to apply to gay and transgender people as well.
+The Biden administration action essentially restores the policy established during the Obama years.
+The Affordable Care Act included a prohibition on sex discrimination in health care but did not include the term “gender identity.”
+The Obama administration interpreted the law as shielding gay and transgender people as well.
 It relied on a broad understanding of sex shaped by a person’s inner sense of being male, female, neither or a combination.

 Behind the dispute over rights for transgender people in particular is a medically recognized condition called “gender dysphoria” — discomfort or distress caused by a discrepancy between the gender that a person identifies as and the gender assigned at birth.
 Consequences can include severe depression.
 Treatment can range from gender confirmation surgery and hormones to people changing their outward appearance by adopting a different hairstyle or clothing.

+LGBTQ groups say explicit protections are needed for people seeking gender transition treatment, and even for transgender people who need care for illnesses such as diabetes or heart problems.

+More than 1.5 million Americans identify as transgender, according to the Williams Institute, a think tank focusing on LGBT policy at the UCLA School of Law.
+A bigger number — 4.5% of the population— identify as lesbian, gay, bisexual or transgender, according to Gallup.

-Medical groups and civil rights organizations generally support broader legal protections for gay and transgender people, while social and religious conservatives sought to narrow their scope.
+Professional groups like the American Medical Association, along with civil rights organizations, have supported health care protections for gay and transgender people, while social and religious conservatives sought to narrow their scope.

+HHS is a traditional battleground for conflicts over social issues.
+During the Trump administration the department clearly bent to the will of conservatives.
+Other Trump policies applauded by the right restricted abortion referrals and broadened employers’ ability to opt out of providing birth control to women workers covered by their health plans.
+Under President Joe Biden, the policy pendulum is swinging back in the opposite direction, as officials unwind the actions taken in the Trump years.

 Comments